odkr/cgi-runas/README.md

 7. Is the GID of the script's owner not 0 and greater than `MIN_GID`?
 8. Do the UID and GID of the script reference a user and a group known to the system?
 9. Is the GID of the script's owner also the ID of the owner's primary group?
-10. Can the executable drop all suplemantary groups, set its effective GID to the GID of the script's owner, and its effective UID to the UID of the script's owner?
+10. Can the executable drop all supplemantary groups, set its effective GID to the GID of the script's owner, and its effective UID to the UID of the script's owner?
 11. After doing that, does resetting its effective UID to 0 fail?